vakomash/tyrant_optimize/ml/README.md

 tuo/ml $ poetry install
 ```

-## Modify train.py
+## Modify train.py to your likings.
-To your likings.

 ## Run it
 ```